dendi45/mini-voip/README.md

 ######Secondary Objectives

+Code documentation
+- Javadocs must be written at some point

 Allow user to change audio buffer size
 - Had to remove this since the feature was constantly breaking